Am0rphous/Python/README.md

 ## Databases
 - [Pyjbd](https://github.com/Datalux/pyjbd) - With pyjbd you can easly manage and use a database using JSON file.

   ### Data Visualization
+   - [Chartify](https://github.com/spotify/chartify) - Python library that makes it easy for data scientists to create charts.
   - [Plotly](https://pypi.org/project/plotly/) - An open-source, interactive data visualization library for Python.

 ## Files
 - [Python-Magic](https://github.com/ahupp/python-magic) - A python wrapper for libmagic.